kyma-project/kyma/docs/security/docs/03-04-roles-in-kyma.md

 | **kyma-edit** | The role allowing to edit Kyma-specific resources.  |
 | **kyma-developer** | The role created with the developers who build implementations using Kyma.
 Allows to edit, get, and list Kubernetes resources and Kyma-specific resources. |
 | **kyma-admin** | The role with the highest permission level allowing to access all Kubernetes and Kyma resources and components with administrative rights. |

+>**NOTE:** To learn more about the default roles and how they are constructed, see [this](https://github.com/kyma-project/kyma/blob/master/resources/core/charts/cluster-users/templates/rbac-roles.yaml) file.